sagi-z/TinyWire/README.md

 For an example Pi master code working at 160Kbps with the *FastSafeSlave.ino* example see here (**TODO**)

-__What's written below about the clock stretching is true if you use the old coding style, but you can easiliy avoid the reliability issues related to clock-streching of the salve as mentioed above.__
+__What's written below about the clock stretching is true if you use the old coding style, but you can easiliy avoid the reliability issues related to clock-streching of the salve as mentioned above.__

 Since (most of) the ATTinys lack TWI module for implementing all the nitty-gritty of I2C in hardware they will have to do some clock-stretching (at least if run at 8MHz, you may get away with more on higher clock speeds)